 In a large saucepan, melt 2 tablespoons (30g) butter over medium-high heat (do not allow it to brown).
 Add flour and whisk to form a paste.
 Continue to cook, stirring, until raw flour scent is gone, about 1 minute.
 Whisking constantly, add milk in a thin, steady stream, whisking constantly and thoroughly and getting into all corners of the pan to maintain a homogeneous texture.
 Sauce will initially become very thick, then get very thin once all the milk is added.

 Heat, stirring, until sauce comes to a simmer and begins to thicken slightly.
-Working in increments, whisk in Cheddar cheese until a smooth emulsified cheese sauce forms.
+Reduce heat to medium-low and, working in increments, whisk in Cheddar cheese until a smooth emulsified cheese sauce forms; do not let the sauce come to a boil once the cheese is added.
 Whisk in hot sauce, mustard powder, and garlic powder.
 Season with salt if necessary.

 Scrape cheese sauce into pasta and mix until evenly coated.
 Let cool slightly, then add grated Gruyere and mix well.
 Scrape pasta into a 9- by 13-inch baking dish and smooth surface to an even layer.